run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/about-4biz/release-notes/helium.md

 ### Change Management

-Version 8.0.0.0 of CITSmart has improvements in the change management process, bringing the agile world to manage the activities that should occur during the scope of the change.
+Version 8.0.0.0 of 4biz has improvements in the change management process, bringing the agile world to manage the activities that should occur during the scope of the change.

 **Note:** This functionality replaces the default flow parameters for usage of the change process, moreover, the change is necessary for this configuration.